mbruges/zola/content/blog/website-diary.md

   icon: 🏗️
 ---

+## Adventures in dithering and webpeeing - 22/12/24

+Had a fiddle about trying to cut down image sizes, _stylistically_.
+Read that article about dithering and gave it a go.

+Reasonably good script cobbled together using image magick to convert images into 1bit dithered versions, with `--b` and `--t` as the two colours.
+Resized, compressed a little, spat out into a `.png`, and... the resulting file was ten times the size of the `.webp` original.
+Hmm.

+Tweaked the script a little more after some StackOverflowing - apparently *Ordered* dithering can be compressed more efficiently, etc. Yet even with this, *and* converting the end result to `.webp`, the monochromatic version was regularly 30-50% *larger* than the normal version.
+Bizarre.
+Perhaps there exists a special compression incantation of Image Magick that shrinks 1bit images down to nothing, but I've not found it.
+Til then, I'll stick with `.webp`.

+In that spirit: have added a git hook to automatically convert all images added to `static/images` to `.webp` format, 800px wide.
+These will never look good on a hoarding, but look *Good Enough* on a laptop or phone, for a fraction of the memory footprint.

+---

 ## Fixing the Live Lesson Preview - 11/12/24

 - Homepage originally had a little `iframe`, showing the 'live lesson' (ie [learn.maxbruges.com](learn.maxbruges.com))